AnandSingh/anandkrs/README.md

 """ Personal blog for anandkrs.com

-Install the virtualenv and activet the venv
+Install the virtualenv and activate the venv
  $ pip install virtualenv
  $ cd myproject/
  $ virtualenv venv